UPES Dehradun BA Admissions 2026

 Solution:

-9. A die is rolled thrice.
-What is the probability of getting a number greater than 4 in the first and the second throw of dice and a number less than 4 in the third throw ?
+9. A dice is rolled thrice.
+What is the probability of getting a number greater than 4 in the first and second throw of the dice, and a number less than 4 in the third throw?

 Solution: